 The National Juvenile Defender Center (NJDC) produces reports, training guides, and practice-focused fact sheets to provide juvenile defenders with timely, useful information.
 Most of these materials are available below as PDF files.
 To receive hard copies, request additional information, be added to our mailing list, or arrange a related training session, please email NJDC or call us at 202-452-0010.

 NJDC produces and distributes fact sheets on various topics to provide useful information and practical strategies to juvenile defenders.
-Recent fact sheets have focused on human rights law, the overuse of detention, the juvenile death penalty, and mental health medications used for adolescents.
+Recent fact sheets have focused on the harms of detention, increasing juvenile appeals, youth and family engagement, access to counsel, and the fragmented state of juvenile defense systems across the country.

 NJDC Issue Briefs